horsemaker/neogcamp-levelZero-only-concepts/lecture 2 - getting started with Git, VScode & Hosting/README.md

 # HOW TO HOST YOUR WEBSITE FOR FREE?
 _Now, let's enjoy the cake!!!!_

-There are many platforms to host your website for free like Vercel,Netlify,Azure, AWS, Heroku etc.
+There are many platforms to host your website for free like Vercel, Netlify, Azure, AWS, Heroku etc.

 Netlify has github integration and is very simple to use.

 ><h3>How to use netlify?</h3>
-- sign up to netlify using your Github login
+- sign up to netlify using your GitHub login
 - Select new site from repository
-- Select your Github repository
+- Select your GitHub repository
 - And your website will get deployed
 - you can even edit the domain name
 <br></br>